glasskube/gitops-template/README.md

   version: <currentValue>
 ```

-in all the repo's yaml files, where the `depName` and `currentValue` will be used by renovate to extract the current version of this (cluster-)package.
+in all the repo's yaml files. `depName` and `currentValue` will be used by renovate to extract the current version of this (cluster-)package.

-The regex-based approach has some limitations (see below), and they will be resolved with the custom Glasskube Renovate manager.
+The regex-based approach has some limitations (see below) which will be resolved with the custom Glasskube Renovate manager.
-However, we can still show that on a general level, Glasskube packages can be updated successfully with this: As soon as one of
+However, we can show that on a general level, Glasskube packages can be updated successfully with this: As soon as one of
 the installed Glasskube packages uses an outdated version, renovate will open a Pull Request to update to the latest version,
 which you only need to approve and merge.

 One issue with this regex-based approach is, that `name` and `version` have to appear in that order, even though schematically it would also be correct the other way around.